Part 0

 Completion means the next worker can start from the same assumptions.

 This is not yet a full Prompt Contract, but it already fixes three important things: the issue in scope, the artifacts to inspect, and what counts as completion for the current step.
-It turns a vague request into a practical setup action.
+It is the smallest practical example of the design discipline that later chapters formalize.

 Exercises